eunjoon-sung/FPGA-Video-Processing-Evolution/README.md

 * **Result:** The immediate and complete disappearance of all 5-way splits, tearing, and phase skew artifacts definitively proved that the CDC latency and clock interference were indeed the root causes.

 #### 🚧 Architectural Limitations (The "Why" behind Phase 2)
-* **Resource Constraints:** Insufficient internal FPGA memory (BRAM) prevented the implementation of a Full Frame Buffer, forcing a rigid "Streaming Processing" architecture.
+* **Resource Constraints (The BRAM Limit):** Insufficient internal FPGA memory (BRAM) prevented the implementation of a Full Frame Buffer, forcing a rigid, line-by-line "Streaming Processing" architecture.
-* **Scalability Bottleneck:** The Genlock solution (tightly coupled clocks) made the system inherently inflexible.
-It became impossible to interface with heterogeneous systems requiring different input/output frame rates.
+* **Scalability Bottleneck (The PCLK Trap):** While unifying the write-path under the camera's native `PCLK` (Source-Synchronous design) bypassed the immediate Clock Domain Crossing (CDC) instability, it made the system inherently inflexible.
+The processing logic became bottlenecked by the external sensor's relatively slow clock speed.
+* **The Necessity of Asynchronous Decoupling:** As systems scale, interfacing with high-speed heterogeneous domains (such as AMBA AXI4 interconnects or ARM processors) makes proper CDC utilizing Asynchronous FIFOs unavoidable.
+To safely manage unpredictable data throughput and asynchronous rate mismatches without data loss, the architecture must fundamentally evolve from a tightly coupled streaming model to a fully decoupled, external memory-backed Frame Buffer model (Phase 2).

 ---